GSA/digitalgov.gov/content/news/2016/09/2016-09-26-gsa-hosts-first-ever-technology-industry-day-in-washington-d-c.md

-In a series of lightning talks, GSA&#8217;s Technology Industry highlighted the efforts of Agile BPA, <a title="" href="http://cloud.gov/" target="_blank" rel="nofollow">Cloud.gov</a>, 18F Acquisition Products Act, DATA ACT and <a title="" href="http://login.gov/" target="_blank" rel="nofollow">Login.gov</a>.
+In a series of lightning talks, GSA&#8217;s Technology Industry highlighted the efforts of Agile BPA, <a href="https://cloud.gov/" target="_blank" rel="nofollow">Cloud.gov</a>, 18F Acquisition Products Act, DATA ACT and <a href="https://login.gov/" target="_blank" rel="nofollow">Login.gov</a>.
 Breakout sessions provided a more intimate discussion between government and industry on technology topics such as **Acquisitions in Tech**, **TTS as a Proving Ground** and **TTS for the Future**.
 Presenters highlighted how the [Technology Transformation Service](http://www.gsa.gov/portal/category/25729) (TTS) and the [Federal Acquisition Services](http://www.gsa.gov/portal/content/105080) (FAS) are working together with industry to transform technology in the federal space.

 Vendors also had the opportunity to view demos of current projects.